Note: These materials are not from HUD or FHA and were not approved by HUD or a government agency.”

 – You remain independent.
 A reverse mortgage allows you to remain in your home and retain home ownership so long as you continue to comply with all loan terms.

 – No monthly mortgage payments.
+Borrowers must continue to pay property taxes, homeowners insurance, applicable condominium or HOA Dues, maintain the home and otherwise apply with applicable terms.
 You need not pay back the reverse mortgage loan nor make any monthly mortgage payments until you permanently move out of the home.

 – Loan proceeds are not taxable.
 Because the money you receive from a reverse mortgage is not considered income, it will not affect your Social Security or Medicare benefits.
 However, certain benefits, such as SSI and Medicaid can be impacted.
 You must also continue to pay property taxes, homeowner’s insurance, maintenance costs and monthly HOA or condominium dues, if applicable.